ibm-cloud-docs/vpc/vpe-troubleshooting.md

 The reserved IP associated with the endpoint gateway might have been automatically deleted with the subnet.
 A reserved IP is part of a subnet and if the subnet gets deleted, all reserved IPs belonging to the subnet get deleted.

-## Authorization failure during endpoint gateway creation
-{: #vpe-eg-create-auth-failure}

-The most likely cause of this error is that your IBM Cloud account isn’t allowlisted for this Beta.
-If you are a participant of this limited Beta, contact IBM Offering Management, or post in the **ibmcloud-vpe** Slack channel for access.

 ## Associated reserved IP shows address `0.0.0.0`
 {: #vpe-associated-reserved-ip-zeros}